lvnacy-obsidian/carnival-network/.github/docs/carnival-network-hierarchy.md

 ### 🎪 **Clients/Troupes** (Network Client Instances)

 **What it is:**
-- An instance of `CarnivalNetworkClient` created for a consuming plugin
+- An instance of `CarnivalPerformer` created for a consuming plugin
 - The interface that plugins use to interact with the carnival network
 - Manages network operations for a specific plugin